Focuznl/Focuznl/ReadMe.md

 # 💫 About Me:
-I'm a passionate gamer and aspiring game developer.
-I enjoy spending my free time honing my skills in various games, and I'm always eager to learn new strategies and techniques.<br><br>I've started my coding journey with HTML and CSS, and I'm excited to delve deeper into JavaScript, Python, and C++.
-My goal is to master these languages and use them to create immersive and engaging gaming experiences.<br><br>I'm constantly seeking new challenges and opportunities to expand my knowledge and skills.
-I'm confident that with hard work and dedication, I can achieve my dream of becoming a successful game developer.
+Hi!
+I'm Stijn.
+I'm really into video games.
+I love playing them and I'm curious about how they're made.
+That's why I'm learning to code.
+I've started with HTML and CSS.
+These are the building blocks of websites.
+I'm excited to learn more and try new things.
+I hope to use my coding skills to create my own games and other cool projects.
+I know it will take time and practice, but I'm determined to keep learning and improve.
+I can't wait to see what I can accomplish with coding!

 ## 🌐 Socials: